 Securities Class Action Lawsuits

 A “class action” is a lawsuit brought by one plaintiff (or a small group of plaintiffs) on behalf of all persons who are situated similarly to the plaintiff (i.e., the “class”).
-In a class action, the plaintiff works with class action attorneys to prosecute the action against the defendants, and the class may take part in any settlement or judgment against the company that the plaintiff obtains.
+In a financial class action lawsuit, the plaintiff works with securities class action lawyers to prosecute the action against the defendants, and the class may take part in any settlement or judgment against the company that the plaintiff obtains.

-For securities class actions, membership in the class is usually defined according to a certain time period or stock offering.
+As our securities class action lawyers will explain, membership in the class is usually defined according to a certain time period or stock offering.
 Typical class definitions include: “all investors that purchased the company’s securities between mm/dd/yyyy and mm/dd/yyyy” or “all investors that purchased the company’s securities in the IPO.”
 Investors that meet the class definition are automatically included in the class action.
-However, class members have the right to opt out of the class action and pursue a claim against the company individually (for more information on opting out, see the Direct Action/Opt-Out page).
+However, class members have the right to opt out of the class action and pursue a claim against the company individually.
 Class members interested in working directly with the securities fraud attorneys, and being a “class representative,” may request that the court appoint them as such.
 Typically, the request must be made within two months after the class action is initiated, and the court will usually appoint the investor with the largest financial loss to be the class representative.

-Contact an experienced Securities Class Action Attorney at our firm
+Contact an Experienced Securities Class Action Lawyers at Our Firm